antimof/UxPlay/README.md

    autovideosink pick it for you.
 Some videosink choices are:  ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS),  or fpsdisplaysink (which shows the streaming framerate in fps).
-Using quotes "..." might allow some parameters to be included with the videosink name.
+Using quotes "..." allows some parameters to be included with the videosink name.
+   As an example, a user has reported success in getting  **fullscreen** mode (which is supported by the vaapisink plugin) by using quotes in ``-vs "vaapisink fullscreen=true"``.
-   (Some choices of videosink might not work on your system.)
+   (The syntax of such options is specific to a given plugin; some choices of videosink might not work on your system.)

 **-vs 0** suppresses display of streamed video, but plays  streamed audio.
 (The client's screen is still mirrored at a reduced rate of 1 frame per second,  but is not rendered or displayed.)
 This